 Where consistent with CLP standards for line maintenance/improvement, rerouting of lines or moving lines underground at the member's expense (full cost) will be considered.
 Rerouting must follow CLP guidelines, and accessibility to the lines must be as good as or better than at the original location.
-In locations where groups of landowners must agree to rerouting, it is the responsibility of interested landowners to negotiate agreement with adjacent landowners and obtain necessary easements before rerouting can proceed.
+In locations where groups of property owners must agree to rerouting, it is the responsibility of interested property owners to negotiate agreement with adjacent property owners and obtain necessary easements before rerouting can proceed.
 If such an agreement cannot be obtained within the time frame specified by CLP, right of way clearing will proceed unless other options are negotiated individually with CLP.

-2.4.2 Member Requests for Tree Work
+2.4.2 Requests for Tree Work

-CLP will investigate and, if appropriate, act on pruning/removal requests by members.
+CLP will investigate and, if appropriate, act on pruning/removal requests by property owner.
 The Cooperative does not, however, prune or trim vegetation to improve light patterns from security lights.
-If an investigation determines that there is no need to perform the requested work, the member will be notified.
+If an investigation determines that there is no need to perform the requested work, the property owner will be notified.
 The Cooperative is not responsible for delimbing, sectionalizing, or removing wood or debris from a member request for tree work.

-2.4.3 Member Notification Door Hanger
+2.4.3 Notification Door Hanger